gerekper/ganjaking/wp-content/plugins/updraftplus/readme.txt

 We recognise and thank those mentioned at https://updraftplus.com/acknowledgements/ for code and/or libraries used and/or modified under the terms of their open source licences.

 == Upgrade Notice ==
-* 1.23.13: Fixes issues that prevented incremental backups from running via WP-CLI or Cron when the option to backup mu-plugins was enabled but no mu-plugins existed and prevented OneDrive authentication flow.
+* 1.23.14: Fixes an issue that prevented Google cloud authentication flow.
 Various further tweaks.
 A recommended update for all.